d33ksha1/AnalysisMacros/README.md

 **chmod +x /path/to/file.C**

-All analysis scripts should be within the shell.
+All analysis scripts should be executed within the eic shell.